-A main role of our decentralization is to allow us to compare - with assets, and asset prices - an economy with our benchmark Fund and the IMD economy, as we do in Section 5.
-Note that $a(s_0)$ determines $x(s_0)$ , through the policy $c(a_0, s_0)$ .
+In sum, as we said, a main role of our decentralization is to allow us to compare - with assets, and asset prices - an economy with our benchmark Fund and the IMD economy, as we do in the following two sections.
 Proposition 2 provides a foundation for this decentralization as a RCE, which preserves the characterization of the Fund contract of Section 2.
 Proposition 3 shows what is needed for a RCE to implement the Fund contract and, hence, achieve constrained-efficiency.